 When a workflow is triggered, the Nuxeo Workflow Engine will look for the Start node.
 From here, it will check if any of the transitions going out of the node is true and follow it (them if several).
 By default a Start node has a one transition for which the condition is always true so it is an automatic transition.
 It will work the same way for the next node.
 Once in the node, the Workflow Engine will wait for a condition to be true to get out of the task and go to the next one.
 Most of the time the condition is that a button has been clicked on.
 Much more technical information is available at the page Runtime Instantiation & Execution Logic.

-- On the Graph tab, drag and drop an Approve task from the left (Start and Stop nodes are already there).
+- On the Graph tab, drag and drop a "Start" Node, a "End" Node and an "Approve" task from the left.

 - Link them by drag and dropping with your mouse the symbol of the output transition from a node to the next one as shown in the screen shot here under.

 - To configure the Approve task, go over the task and click on the icon .
 A Node properties window pops up and is divided into five tabs: